1937 Alabama Crimson Tide football team: Kentucky

 As Alabama entered their homecoming contest against Kentucky, they dropped one place to No. 3 in the weekly poll.
 In the game, the Crimson Tide defeated the Wildcats 41–0 before 13,000 at Denny Stadium.
 After Charlie Holm scored on a 27-yard touchdown run in the first, the Crimson Tide scored three second-quarter touchdowns for a 27–0 halftime lead.
 The second-quarter touchdowns were scored by Gene Blackwell on a six-yard run, Joe Kilgrow on a 20-yard run and on a ten-yard Herschel Mosley pass to Johnny Roberts.
 Alabama then closed the game with a pair one-yard touchdown runs in the second half for the 41–0 win.
 The first was scored by Billy Slemons in the third and the second by W. L. Waites in the fourth.
-The victory improved Alabama's all-time record against Kentucky 16–1.